 - Statistical Processes: statistically detecting the relationship between different words that are related.
 For example, cutlery and dining table should be detected as related words.

-- Click Tracking: determine which result is statistically most likely to be the best result for a query, given past user behaviour.
+- Click Tracking: determine which result is statistically most likely to be the best result for a query, given past user behavior.

 Search Engine Evaluation